whyriod/hackathon/README.md

 - Booking page for clients
 - A calendar page for photographers to view clients appointments
 - A portfolio page for photographers to host their pictures
-- A general dashboard for photographers to manage their account from.
+- A general dashboard for photographers to manage their account from

 ## Architecture
 <img src="visuals/architecture.png"/>